WinDyAlphA/portfolio_/_posts/2025-10-02-Maldev Series 1 | Bypass Defender.md

 #define IVSIZE 16    // 16 bytes for AES
 ```

-I suggest you to create a function to generate random bytes (for the key and the IV)
+I suggest you to create a function to generate random bytes (for the key and the IV).

 ```c
 // Generate random bytes of size sSize